waviousllc/wav-lpddr-sw/README.md

 and device to create a higher-level device.
 Devices sit at the layer above drivers.

-### Finite State Machines (fsm)
-Finite state machines are the highest level of device abstraction.
-They provide a standard interface for manipulating one or more devices that have a complex interaction model.
-A great example of this is the Frequency Switch FSM which relies on PLL and Frequency Switch hardware being in sync.
-FSMs are built on top of the standard FSM module that is part of the RTOS kernel.
+### PHY Firmware (firmware)
+PHY Firmware is the management entity that controls the PHY, as well as performs state management.
+It responds to events from DFI interface (via IRQs) or events requested through the PHY Firmware API.
+The PHY Firmware API encapsulates all PHY features that an application can control, such as frequency switch prep.

 ### Applications (app)
 Applications are complete programs that are meant to run on LPDDR hardware.
-These applications can be "fully baked" mission type applications (`wddr_boot`) or simple apps that test only a specific device or driver.
-Typically, Wavious builds several test applications used to tests SW interaction with various software components.
+Applications should interact with the PHY via the PHY Firmware API.
+They are not able to control or update the PHY directly.
+Typically, applications can be "fully baked" mission type applications (`wddr_boot`) or test applications.
 For this repository, only mission-mode applications have been included.

 ## Project Initialization
   - `git clone https://github.com/waviousllc/wav-lpddr-sw.git`